Johannes Huth, KKR (Chairman)

 Nikos Stathopoulos joined BC Partners in 2005 from Apax Partners where he spent seven years working on large buy-out transactions in many European countries.
 Prior to this he spent three years as a management consultant at the Boston Consulting Group in London.
 He holds an MBA from Harvard University and a degree in business administration from Athens University of Economics and Business.
 He is a member of the Harvard Business School European Leadership Council and of the EVCA buy-out committee.
 He is a Greek national and speaks Greek, English, French, Spanish and Italian.

 To ensure in-depth review and oversight of critical parts of Impetus-PEF activities, there are five committees to the Impetus-PEF Board.
 Collectively, these committees seek to ensure that the specific areas of focus are led, where possible, by trustees.
-These committees are currently in the process of being formalised.

 The committee is responsible for ensuring a balanced portfolio and recommends the direction of the portfolio in terms of its mix, growth and overall strategy.